maximilianwank/wg-on-ec2/README.md

 ## :magic_wand: Deployment

-As mentioned above, there is almost nothing to configure except the source IP address and the certificate for SSH access.
+As mentioned above, there is almost nothing to configure other than the source IP address and the certificate for SSH access.

 1. If necessary: Create a key pair for EC2 in the AWS account you want to use.
 2. Go to CloudFormation and upload the CloudFormation template `cloudformation.yaml`.
-3. Specify the key and [IP address](https://checkip.amazonaws.com/) for the SSH connection later.
+3. Specify the key and [your IP address](https://checkip.amazonaws.com/) for the SSH connection later.
 4. Create the CloudFormation stack.
 5. After a while there will be a zip archive on the EC2 instance at `/home/ubuntu/clients.zip` containing 255 client configurations (each as a file and a QR code).
 Use for example `scp` to download it.
 6. Unpack the zip archive and distribute the client configurations.